vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 Although this section may seem to be long, convoluted, and perhaps even boring, it accomplished a number of things for us:
 1. it showed how a change in GHG absorption fraction leads to a radiative forcing imbalance;
-2. it indicated how a radiative imbalance changes the surface tem- perature until the earth re-establishes a new equilibrium (balance) at a higher temperature, including feedback effects;
+2. it indicated how a radiative imbalance changes the surface temperature until the earth re-establishes a new equilibrium (balance) at a higher temperature, including feedback effects;
 3. it assessed energy requirements for heating up relevant masses of material and melting ice via straightforward physics;
 4. it showed that the two most important thermal masses on the planet are the ocean (first) and the ice sheets (second);
 5. it established approximate timescales over which we might expect temperature to climb, and why the ocean in particular is important in slowing down the consequences.
-An additional insight is that even if we stopped CO2 emissions today, Earth's temperature will continue to climb as the oceans slowly ad- just to the new radiative reality imposed by 420 ppm, of CO2 in the atmosphere.
+An additional insight is that even if we stopped CO2 emissions today, Earth's temperature will continue to climb as the oceans slowly adjust to the new radiative reality imposed by 420 ppm, of CO2 in the atmosphere.
 9 Climate Change
 155
 See if you can replicate this result.